 Have a follow up conversation with our admissions person.

 The Long Answer

-We select a couple days a month as parent visiting days.
-Any interested parent can come on one of these mornings.
-Visitors are welcome to stay as long as they wish to observe the classes, tour the grounds, and ask questions.
+We select a couple days a year as parent visiting days.
+Any interested parent can come at one of these times.
+Visitors are welcome to stay as long as they wish to tour the grounds, and ask questions.
 We remind each visitor that because of our small size we have room for only a few new students each year.

 After children visit, all of the staff pool information to help determine whether our school can assist them in the next stage of their life journey.
 We carefully consider the balance of ages, boys and girls and learning needs in each classroom in the evaluation process.
 As soon as we have reached a decision we let the family know if we believe the child will do well with us and if we have a space available.
 Race and religion are not part of the selection process.

-Next comes the Hard Talk where the nuts and bolts of registration are examined and we inform parents that they are always welcome at school and indeed are expected to participate in the educational process, though not the curriculum.
+Next, comes the Hard Talk where the nuts and bolts of registration are examined and we inform parents that they are always welcome at school and indeed are expected to participate in the educational process, though not the curriculum.
 Also that their child will, from time to time, have social difficulties with others in our community.
 Our technique is never to blame others, rather to gather parties in conflict and show both how different paths of thought and conduct can add to each feeling more empowered.
-Parents are reminded that the best way to effect change in their children is to effect change in themselves.